mahostar/SeeWave/README.md

 ![SeeWav Screenshot](screenshots/2.png)

-A beautiful audio visualization tool that creates animated waveform videos from audio files.
-SeeWav transforms your audio into stunning visual representations with customizable colors and settings.
+An audio visualization tool that creates animated waveform videos from audio files.
+SeeWav transforms your audio into visual representations.

 ## Features